Is the cost of living in Medellin cheap or expensive?

 *Optional: Coworking Costs – $258

-Are you a digital nomad that loves coworking?
+Are you a digital nomad that loves coworking spaces?
 So do we!

 We took up coworking for most of our time as Medellin digital nomads.
-It gives us a place to work, have stable wifi and allows us to people like-minded people.
+The truth is we think that there are so many benefits of coworking spaces like having a comfortable place to work, stable wifi and it also allows us to people like-minded people.

 Here’s the coworking spaces we tried and the costs: